 Delhi Gurgaon Expressway Route

-The expressway is one of the busiest international highways in India.
+The expressway is one of India’s the busiest Expressway.
 Starting from Dhaula Kuan in Delhi and ending on the outskirts of Gurgaon, the city of Gurgaon is on both sides of the expressway

 Delhi Gurgaon Expressway Toll